Frequently Requested Statistics on Immigrants and Immigration in the United States

 Note: The term "Limited English Proficient" refers to persons ages 5 and older who reported speaking English "not at all," "not well," or "well" on their survey questionnaire.
 Individuals who reported speaking “only English” or speaking English "very well" are considered proficient in English.

 - Read more about the LEP population in Language Diversity and English Proficiency in the United States.

-What share of the adult foreign-born population is college educated?
+What share of the immigrant population has a college education?

-In 2016, 30 percent (11.5 million) of the 38.2 million immigrants ages 25 and older had a bachelor's degree or higher, compared to 32 percent of U.S.-born adults.
-Notably, the share of college-educated immigrants was much higher—47 percent—among those who entered the country in the previous five years (between 2012 and 2016).
-At the other end of the educational spectrum, 29 percent of all immigrant adults lacked a high school diploma or General Educational Development (GED) certificate, compared to 9 percent of their U.S.-born counterparts.
+In 2017, 31 percent (12 million) of the 39 million immigrants ages 25 and older had a bachelor's degree or higher, compared to 32 percent of U.S.-born adults (see Figure 2).
+Notably, the share of college-educated immigrants was much higher—47 percent—among those who entered the country in the previous five years (between 2012 and 2017).

 - Read more about the socioeconomic characteristics of highly skilled immigrants in College-Educated Immigrants in the United States.

-While traditional immigrant destinations comprised the top states by absolute number of new immigrants, other states saw much larger relative growth in their immigrant populations (see Table 2).
+While traditional immigrant destinations lead in terms of absolute number of new immigrants, other states have seen much larger relative growth in their immigrant populations (see Table 1).

 - For more information on the top states of residence for the foreign born, see the interactive tool, Immigrant Population by State, 1990-Present.

 "Civilian labor force"—civilian persons ages 16 and older who were either employed or unemployed but looking for work in the week prior to participation in the American Community Survey or decennial census.